 To install it, go to the Jetbrains website here: https://www.jetbrains.com/idea/download/.

-If you haven’t worked with IntelliJ before, choose the default settings or the Do not import settings option.
+If you haven’t worked with IntelliJ before, you can choose the Do not import settings option.
 If you already have it installed, or have used it before, you can import your previous settings.

 Once you accept everything, the home screen should appear and give you the option to create new projects or open existing ones.

 You should see a window that asks you what type of a project you would like.
-Make sure to select Kotlin and the Kotlin/JVM option.
+Make sure to select Java in the side menu and the Kotlin/JVM option for the project.

 When you press Next, you should see a project overview screen.
-This screen shows you details like the project name, the type of runtime and the version of the Java SDK.
+This screen shows you details like the project name and its location.